-RANGE: 0.00-4.00 ppm Chlorine
+0.00-4.00 ppm Chlorine

-instantly with DPD to produce a red color.
-Subsequent addition of potassium iodide evokes a rapid color response from the combined forms of chlorine (chloramines).
+In the absence of iodide, free available chlorine reacts instantly with DPD to produce a red color.
+Subsequent addition of potassium iodide evokes a rapid color response from the combined forms of chlorine [chloramines].

-SAMPLE HANDLING & PRESERVATION: Chlorine in aqueous solutions is not stable, and the chlorine content of samples or solutions, particularly weak solutions, will rapidly decrease.
+Chlorine in aqueous solutions is not stable, and the chlorine content of samples or solutions, particularly weak solutions, will rapidly decrease.
 Exposure to sunlight or agitation will accelerate the reduction of chlorine present in such solutions.
 For best results, start analysis immediately after sampling.
-Samples to be analyzed for chlorine cannot be water is oxidized manganese.
+Samples to be analyzed for chlorine cannot be preserved or stored.

+The only interfering substance likely to be encountered in water is oxidized manganese.
 The extent of this interference can be determined by treating a sample with sodium arsenite to destroy the chlorine present so that the degree of interference can be measured.

-INTERFERENCE: The only interfering substance likely to be encountered in lodine and bromine can give a positive interference, but these are not normally present unless they have been
+lodine and bromine can give a positive interference, but these are not normally present unless they have been added as sanitizers.

-CHLORINE, DPD Tablet
+CHLORINE, Tablet, DPD